 Many families have limited options on how to handle their loved one’s care who requires nursing assistance in a facility away from their home.
 Many of these family members choose to relocate their loved one into a Baltimore County nursing facility only to realize they been victimized through neglect or mistreatment by caregivers, employees, or other residents.

-If your loved one was injured or died prematurely while living in a nursing home, contact the Maryland Nursing Home Law Center Attorneys now for immediate legal assistance.
+If your loved one was injured or died prematurely while living in a nursing home, contact our nursing home affiliated attorneys in Maryland now for immediate legal assistance.
 Our team of lawyers has handled cases just like yours, and we can help your family, too.
 Contact us today so we can begin working on your case to ensure you receive financial compensation for your damages.Ridgeway Manor Nursing and Rehabilitation Center

 This long-term care center is a "for profit" 61-certified bed home providing cares to residents of Catonsville and Baltimore County, Maryland.
 The Medicare and Medicaid-participating facility is located at:

 5743 Edmondson AvenueFinancial Penalties and Violations